COS1-Group/Student-Record-System/README.md

 sudo yum install json-c json-c-devel
 ```

 If you are running on Windows, it may be a bit difficult.
-Reference the json-c repository [here](https://github.com/json-c/json-c).
+Reference the json-c repository [here](https://github.com/json-c/json-c) on how you can install the library.
 However, the easiest solution may be to enable Windows subsystem for Linux (WSL) on your Windows PC and install a Linux distro in the WSL.

 ## Run Program